 We have run the Incident Management Workshop since 2012 while the RCA Workshop and Workshop for Risk Register were revamped from the previous "1 Nurse 1 Plan" training to multi-disciplinary training in 2018.
 In 2019, the workshops were further re-engineered to scenario-based training to minimise classroom didactic teaching and focus on simulations to deal with 'real life' situations in a practical manner.
 Participants not only treasured the 'experience' obtained, they also enjoyed the cross discipline discussion and collaboration.
-Some of our workshops were opened to delegates from HO and other clusters, and again, very encouraging comments were received from them.
+Some of our workshops were received from them.
 These workshops inspired them with more ideas to develop similar courses at their own Clusters.

-NTEC EQUALSafe Incident Management Workshop I & II Workshop on Risk Register and Root Cause (21 May 2019) Analysis (RCA)
+NTEC EQUALSafe Incident Management Workshop I & II (21 May 2019)

+Workshop on Risk Register and Root Cause Analysis (RCA)